wilzyang/go-api/README.md

 - Viper Config: https://github.com/spf13/viper

 ## Contributing
-Please note this code still not fully tested yet.
-If want to ask something or request for pull request please open for issue.
+Please note this code is not fully tested yet.
+If you want to ask or discuss anything please open an issue.

 ## License